Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 Consider this feature:

-> As a client, I want to send a request trying to get a list of books with a matching title, so I know which books have a matching title.
+> As a client, I want to send a request to get a list of books, restricted to those with a match in the title, so that I can find a book by a partial title.

 ### Planning HTTP Requests, Responses, and Logic